jgclark/wiki-website/_posts/2017-07-23-Report Bugs.md

   Click "Open Theme Folder" in preference panel, and find `typora.log` on its parent folder.

-If you want to send us log (which is very appreciated), do not attach it in Github for privacy concerns, please email to us directly.
-The log file should not contain any sensitive data, and we will only use it for debug purpose and will delete it asap.
+If you want to send us log (which is very appreciated), do not attach it in Github for privacy concerns, but please email to us directly.
+The log file should not contain any sensitive data, and we will only use it for debug purpose and will delete it as soon as possible.